Beee4life/lyfter/SETUP.md

 * `$ grunt build` generates all css/js
 * `$ grunt watch` starts a watcher for scss/js

+Normally you would need to generate these files.
+For this assignment I have included the minified files in the repo already.

 <a name="docker"></a>
 ### Docker commands